michaelrsweet/mmd/DOCUMENTATION.md

     }

-## write_inline - Write Text Nodes for a Block
+## write_leaf - Write Leaf Nodes for a Block

-The `write_inline` function is responsible for writing HTML text and inline elements.
+The `write_leaf` function is responsible for writing HTML text and inline elements.
 Generally speaking, the function writes the text for the node surrounded by open and close tags.
 If whitespace preceded the node, it writes a space before the text.
 There are three exceptions: